mbykov/biblos.js/src/sections/eng/about.md

 &nbsp;

-Morpheus is developed **not** as a linguistic program, but with attention to authentic grammar, primarily to the grammar of Apollonius the Dyscolus, and **not** a modern theory.
+Morpheus is developed **not** as a linguistic program, but with attention to authentic grammar, primarily to the grammar of Apollonius the Dyscolus, and **not** modern theory.